- Deramaxx is available by prescription only.

 - Prostaglandins are chemicals in the body that promote inflammation, pain, fever, and blood clotting.

 - Deramaxx blocks the enzyme responsible for producing pain and inflammation without affecting the function of the kidneys, platelets, and stomach lining.

-- Deramaxx is available in three different sizes of beef-flavored tablet:
+- Deramaxx is available in four different sizes of beef-flavored tablet:

 - Keep out of the reach of children and pets.